XDTX75694/Active-Directory-Home-Lab-/04-Splunk-Server-&-Sysmon-Deployment.md

 <img width="857" height="605" alt="In services tab to chance to local host for logs to save " src="https://github.com/user-attachments/assets/e115a6f0-48df-476b-9ba1-5fddd519d399" />

-After saving the new config file, I opened Windows Services and adjusted the SplunkForwarder service to log on as the Local System account.
+After saving the `new config file`, I opened Windows Services and adjusted the SplunkForwarder service to log on as the Local System account.
 By default, the forwarder runs under a limited account that can't read protected logs like Security events.
-Switching to Local System gives the service the permissions it needs to access all the logs specified in inputs.conf and forward them to Splunk.
+Switching to `Local System` gives the service the permissions it needs to access all the logs specified in `inputs.conf` and forward them to Splunk.

 ---

 <img width="752" height="513" alt="restarting service to update it " src="https://github.com/user-attachments/assets/4bc1695c-ef41-49e0-a095-e7a431c1a0c9" />

-Restarting splunkforwarder services to make it work.
+Restarting the SplunkForwarder service is required for it to load the new configuration and permissions.
+Once restarted, it begins collecting logs and starts forwarding them to Splunk.

 ---

 <img width="1021" height="743" alt="Login to Splunk " src="https://github.com/user-attachments/assets/b4829e97-3393-4ad8-afcf-635bec7e90e1" />

-Logged in to the Splunk main page.
+Logged in to Splunk's main page, which is where the SIEM console is, where all forwarded logs arrive, and where security analysis happens.

 ---

 <img width="1005" height="706" alt="Creating new index named ENDPOINT" src="https://github.com/user-attachments/assets/10d59a1a-fa72-4949-ad3d-3376520379c9" />

-Creating a new index in Splunk called ENDPOINT.
+Creating a new index called endpoint (Settings → Indexes → New Index).
+An index is where Splunk stores incoming data and the forwarder's `inputs.conf` sends all logs to an index named "endpoint".
+This must exist for the data to arrive.

 ---